-For self-insured retention amounts for both reported claims and claims incurred but not reported at June 30, 2021 and 2020, the University and its subsidiaries recorded gross combined reserves of \$35,648,000 and \$35,306,000, respectively and related recoveries from third party insurers of \$9,721,000 and \$10,560,000 at June 30, 2021 and 2020, respectively.
-For fiscal years 2021 and 2020, the reserves were discounted at 2% for the layers retained by the University and excess carriers.
-Such reserves and reinsurance recoveries are included in accrued expenses and grants, contracts and other receivables, respectively, in the accompanying 2021 and 2020 Consolidated Statements of Financial Position.
-Under the self-insurance program, the University is required by the

-Commonwealth of Pennsylvania to maintain a malpractice trust fund.
-At June 30, 2021 and 2020, self-insurance escrow funds and malpractice insurance trust consisting of mutual funds and fixed income securities amounted to \$54,164,000 and \$42,063,000, respectively, were available to fund incurred but not reported liabilities.
+For self-insured retention amounts for both reported claims and claims incurred but not reported at June 30, 2022 and 2021, the University and its subsidiaries recorded gross combined reserves of \$30,627,000 and \$35,648,000, respectively and related recoveries from third party insurers of \$8,628,000 and \$9,721,000, respectively.
+For fiscal years 2022 and 2021, the reserves were discounted at 2% for the layers retained by the University and excess carriers.
+Such reserves and reinsurance recoveries are included in accrued expenses and grants, contracts and other receivables, respectively, in the accompanying 2022 and 2021 Consolidated Statements of Financial Position.
+Under the self-insurance program, the University is required by the Commonwealth of Pennsylvania to maintain a malpractice trust fund.
+At June 30, 2022 and 2021, self-insurance escrow funds and malpractice insurance trust consisting of mutual funds and fixed income securities amounted to \$47,353,000 and \$54,164,000, respectively, were available to fund incurred but not reported liabilities.